GichuriNdungu/capstone_final/readme.md

 ### **Testing and Deployment**
 - Comprehensive testing for validation, integration, and system performance.
-- Deployed on a cloud platform with seamless frontend-backend communication.
+- Deployed on Vercel with seamless frontend-backend communication.

 ---